azlinaaaa/Netflix-Content-Analytics/README.md

 # 📌 Final Conclusion

-This project successfully demonstrates how SQL can be transformed from a querying language into a complete Business Intelligence solution capable of supporting strategic decision-making in enterprise environments.
+This project successfully demonstrates how SQL can be transformed from a querying language into a complete Business Intelligence solution capable of supporting strategic decision-making in business environments.

-The project reflects real-world analytical workflows used by multinational companies and showcases strong technical, analytical, and business intelligence capabilities suitable for:
+The project reflects real-world analytical workflows and showcases strong technical, analytical, and business intelligence capabilities.

-- Data Analyst Roles
-- Business Intelligence Analyst Roles
-- SQL Developer Roles
-- Data Operations Roles
-- Reporting Analyst Roles